-Page: 3 of 3
+Page: 3 of 4

-- D. any other clinically relevant factors; and - II. clinically appropriate in terms of type, frequency, extent, site, and duration; and considered effective for the patient's illness, injury or disease; and - III. not primarily for the convenience of the patient, patient's family, patient's physician, or any other health care provider; and - IV. not more costly than an alternative service or sequence of services at least as likely to produce equivalent therapeutic or diagnostic results as to the diagnosis or treatment of the patient's illness, injury or disease.
+- B. Physician specialty society recommendations; - C. The views of prudent physicians practicing in relevant clinical areas; - D. Any other clinically relevant factors; and - II.
+Clinically appropriate in terms of type, frequency, extent, site, and duration; and considered effective for the patient's illness, injury or disease; and - III.
+Not primarily for the convenience of the patient, patient's family, patient's physician, or any other health care provider; and - IV.
+Not more costly than an alternative service or sequence of services at least as likely to produce equivalent therapeutic or diagnostic results as to the diagnosis or treatment of the patient's illness, injury or disease.